jonjack/big-akka-pipeline/README.md

 ## Configuration

 The default configuration is located at `src/main/resources/application.conf` and is packaged within the application Jar file when building/deploying a binary distribution. ie. you cannot conveniently amend it.
-The default configuration can easily be overridden however by specifying an external configuration source as a system property at runtime.
+The default configuration can easily be complemented, and overridden, however, by specifying an additional configuration source as a system property at runtime.

+#### Sensitive configuration properties

+For sensitive configuration properties - such as production environment security headers - you must use an additional configuration source as instructed below.
+You should not check such properties into this source code repository otherwise you will risk compromising the security of the API platform.

+#### Using an additional configuration source

+To specify a configuration source (to add to, and override, the defaults) when running the application, specify it as a system property as follows.

 ```bash
 bin/bg-cargo -Dconfig.file=./configuration.conf